orcfax/docs/drafts/FAQ/FACT_token.md

 It was important to us that the first distribution of $FACT be community focussed, hence the ISPO which was allocated 10% of total supply.

 While we have not yet decided whether to leverage the public or private sale routes for our ICO (or what combination of the two), We have allocated 9% of total supply for token sales.
-The ICO has no current date as we’re waiting for more favorable conditions.
+The ICO has no current date as we're waiting for more favorable conditions.
 However, the sale will be facilitated by [LCX](https://www.lcx.com/) in compliance with Liechtenstein securities regulations.

 ## 3. When will $FACT be available on DEX?